Kane (wrestler)

-Glenn Thomas Jacobs (born April 26, 1967), better known by the ring name Kane, is an American politician and professional wrestler.
-Jacobs has been signed to WWE since 1995 and was inducted into the WWE Hall of Fame in 2021.
-He has also been the Republican Mayor of Knox County, Tennessee since 2018.
+Glenn Thomas Jacobs (born April 26, 1967), also known by his ring name Kane, is an American politician, actor and professional wrestler.
+He rose to fame in WWE, where he holds the record for most matches (including dark matches and house shows) in WWE history.
+Jacobs is considered by many to be one of the greatest professional wrestlers of all time.
+In 2018, he became the mayor of Knox County, Tennessee.

-He began his professional wrestling career on the independent circuit in 1992, wrestling in promotions such as Smoky Mountain Wrestling (SMW) and the United States Wrestling Association (USWA), before joining the World Wrestling Federation (WWF, now WWE) in 1995.
-Jacobs played various characters until 1997, when he was repackaged as Kane, a horror-themed personification of fire and juggernaut younger half-brother of The Undertaker and son of Paul Bearer.
-This "hellfire and brimstone" gimmick branches from acts of arson by The Undertaker as part of their characters' youth backstory.
-Jacobs would alternatively feud and team with The Undertaker as The Brothers of Destruction.
+Jacobs began his professional wrestling career on the independent circuit in 1992, wrestling in promotions such as Smoky Mountain Wrestling and the United States Wrestling Association before joining the World Wrestling Federation (WWF, now WWE) in 1995.
+He played various characters until 1997, when he was repackaged as the masked wrestler Kane, a horror-themed personification of fire and the juggernaut younger half-brother of the Undertaker and son of Paul Bearer.

-Following his WWF debut, Kane remained a pivotal component of the company's "Attitude Era" of the late 1990s and early 2000s, defeating the era's "poster boy" Stone Cold Steve Austin for the WWF Championship in his first pay-per-view (PPV) main event at King of the Ring in June 1998.
-He continued to headline PPV cards through 2018's Crown Jewel, and has appeared in more PPVs than any other performer in WWF/WWE history other than Randy Orton.
+Kane alternatively feuded and teamed with the Undertaker, the latter as the Brothers of Destruction.
+Following his WWF debut, he remained a pivotal component of the company's Attitude Era of the late 1990s and early 2000s, defeating top star Stone Cold Steve Austin for the WWF Championship in his first pay-per-view (PPV) main event at King of the Ring in June 1998.
+He continued to headline PPV cards over the next 20 years, with more PPV appearances than any other performer in WWF/WWE history besides Randy Orton.

-Within WWE, Kane is a three-time world champion (having held the WWF Championship, ECW Championship and World Heavyweight Championship once each) and a 12-time world tag team champion (having held the World Tag Team Championship, WCW Tag Team Championship and WWE Tag Team Championships with various partners).
-He is also a two-time Intercontinental Champion and a Money in the Bank winner, as well as the third man to complete WWE's Grand Slam.
-The last title Kane won was the 24/7 Championship on September 16, 2019, the only title won under his real name.
-Veteran wrestler Ric Flair described Kane as "the best in the world", while Big Show dubbed him "the best big man ever".
-Kane holds the record for the most appearances in a Royal Rumble match at 20, as well as the highest cumulative total eliminations at 46.
+In WWE, Kane won numerous championships; he is a three-time world champion (having held the WWF Championship, ECW Championship and World Heavyweight Championship once each), a 12-time world tag team champion (having held the World Tag Team Championship, WCW Tag Team Championship and WWE Tag Team Championship), and a WWE Grand Slam Champion.
+Kane currently also holds several records at the Royal Rumble, including the record for the most appearances in a Royal Rumble match at 20, the quickest elimination of another competitor at 1.9 seconds and the highest cumulative total eliminations at 46, a record held since the 2015 Royal Rumble match.
+Kane was inducted into the WWE Hall of Fame in 2021.

+A long-term supporter of libertarian political causes, Jacobs sought and won the mayoral seat of Knox County, Tennessee, in 2018 and was re-elected in 2022.

-Outside of professional wrestling, Jacobs has made numerous guest appearances in film and on television, including the lead role in the 2006 WWE Studios production See No Evil and its 2014 sequel.
-He is also a longtime supporter of libertarian political causes.
-In March 2017, Jacobs announced that he was running for the mayoral seat of Knox County, Tennessee as a Republican.
-He won the Republican primary election on May 1, 2018, and the general election on August 2, 2018.
-He was re-elected as Knox County Mayor on August 4, 2022.
+Jacobs made numerous appearances in film and on television, including the lead role in the 2006 WWE Studios production See No Evil and its 2014 sequel.